-One of the biggest names in the Brazilian instrumental music (Adriano Vianini, Mais Vertentes), Deluchi is an award-wining guitarist and performer with more than 15 prizes, at national and international levels in Brazil and the United States.
-Composer, arranger, professor and producer, Octávio recently joined Stony Brook (NY) Graduate Music Program, as a Doctoral student, under João Luiz guidance.
-He has studied with Guilherme Vincens, Robert Trent, Fabio Zanon and Paulo Martelli.
+Deluchi is an award-wining guitarist and performer with more than 15 prizes, in national and international levels in Brazil and in the United States.
+Composer, arranger, professor and producer, Octávio recently joined Stony Brook (NY) Graduate Music Program, as a Doctoral student, under the guidance of João Luiz, and he has studied previously with Guilherme Vincens, Robert Trent, Fabio Zanon and Paulo Martelli.
 Deluchi is an Augustine Ambassador, using Augustine Blue Regal strings.

 Octávio has premiered works from Vicente Paschoal, João Luiz Rezende, Luis Carlos Barbieri, Cleisson José, Terrance Shepherd, Megan Deslinger, Mary Simmons, and others.
-Some of scheduled premieres include works from Levy Oliveira and Jean Lopes.
-Deluchi has arrangements and compositions published by Guitar Chamber Music Press and collaborates with Acervo Digital do Violão Brasileiro.
+Some of scheduled premieres include works from Juliano Camara, Diego Salvetti, Levy Oliveira and Jean Lopes.
+He has arrangements and compositions published by Guitar Chamber Music Press and collaborates with Acervo Digital do Violão Brasileiro.

-As a performer, Deluchi was awarded in many different events, competitions and prizes (see "Awards" section), and has been working and premiering many new works from different composers (see "Premieres" section), Octávio was featured in different venues, such as Odeon Guitar Series; Guitar by Masters website (USA); VMEA (USA); Violão Para Todos (by Joao Camarero and Ricardo Dias); Sounds Around the World (produced with the guitarist Amanda Carpenedo); Musik Expedition International Music Festival; Sao Joao del Rei's Inverno Cultural; Vertentes Guitar Festival; Manhas Musicais (MG); Acordes National Recitals (ES); Segunda Musical (ES); BNDES Quartas Instrumentais (RJ); Triade/Vioesp (SP); SAD (MG); Music Talking; Sons de Silício (USP/SP); and more.
-He is usually guest artist and jury member of Brazilian festivals and competition.
+As a performer, Deluchi was awarded in many different events, competitions and prizes (see "Awards" section), and has been working and premiering many new works from different composers (see "Premieres" section), Octávio was featured in different venues, such as Americas Society/Council of Americas (NY); Odeon Guitar Series; Guitar by Masters website (USA); VMEA (USA); Violão Para Todos; Sounds Around the World; Musik Expedition International Music Festival; Sao Joao del Rei's Inverno Cultural; IFCE Ciclo Violonístico; Vertentes Guitar Festival; Manhas Musicais (MG); Acordes National Recitals (ES); Segunda Musical (ES); BNDES Quartas Instrumentais (RJ); Triade/Vioesp (SP); SAD (MG); Music Talking; Sons de Silício (USP/SP); and more.
+He is usually guest artist and jury member in Brazilian festivals and competition.

 He holds a Bachelor's degree in guitar and music education at UFSJ - Sao Joao del Rei Federal University (Brazil), as a student of Dr. Guilherme Vincens (2011-2019).
 During his undergraduate studies, Deluchi performed more than 100 concerts, between solo recitals, chamber music concerts, university appointments and outside projects.
 In different festivals and events, Octávio had classes with Julian Gray, Ian Guest, David Leisner, Michael Newman, Guilherme Kastrup, Sergio Assad, Odair Assad, Alieksey Vianna, Thomas Patterson, Everton Gloeden, José Lucena Vaz, Dieter Hennings, Daniel Wolff, Flavio Barbeitas, Gilson Antunes, Thiago Colombo, Maria Livia São Marcos, among others.